 4.1.3 The canine handler shall be familiarized with the process of human decomposition.

 Decompositional changes develop over time and with great variability, depending on the host and environmental factors.
-The body may be found in various states of decomposition (early, moderate, advanced) which may include:

-- a) fresh tissue (there is no visible putrefaction); - b) putrefaction (focal green skin discoloration, skin slippage, marbling, bloating, diffuse green skin discoloration, foul odor, purged fluid from orifices and other cavities, softening/liquefaction of internal organs); - c) mummification (affects the face and distal extremities first; body parts/ tissues are desiccated/ dried out; skin takes on a brown-black parchment-like and leathery quality and the internal organs may appear black/brown and putty-like); - d) adipocere formation (body takes on a firm, grayish white to brown wax-like quality); - e) skeletonization (occurs at the advanced state of decomposition when most or all soft tissue is absent).

-NOTE Human sweat, saliva, vomit, urine, feces, and semen are not considered human decomposition fluid as they are produced outside of the decay process.

-- 4.1.4 The handler shall understand the range of human decomposition training aids to include:

-- a) fresh (no visible putrefaction)/early putrefaction:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) blood,

-- 3) tissue;

-- b) advanced putrefaction:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) blood,

-- 3) tissue,

-- 4) adipocere,

-- 5) putrefactive fluid;

-NOTE Human sweat, saliva, vomit, urine, feces, and semen are not considered human decomposition fluid as they are produced outside of the decay process.

-- c) mummified remains:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) tissue;

-- d) burned remains^[39]:

-- 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

-- 2) tissue;

-- e) bone:

-- 1) wet untreated,

-- 2) dry untreated,

-- 3) burned,

-- f) teeth

-The handler shall understand how the training aids are used, to include:

-a) varying quantities or thresholds of training aid(s) as produced from a range of large whole body to small amounts;

-b) varying containment systems; and

-c) varying lengths of placement time.

-4.1.5 In order to maximize search efficiency, canine handler training shall include search techniques which maximize the canine's opportunity to encounter target odor(s).

-4.2 Initial Training of the Canine

-4.2.1 Canine training shall be conducted by a competent canine trainer from an organization that utilizes a structured curriculum with specific training and learning objectives.
-The initial training shall include, but not be limited to 4.2.1.1 through 4.2.1.8.

-4.2.1.1 Sufficient obedience training to ensure the canine will operate safely and effectively based on mission requirements.
-Obedience training should include on- and/or off-lead control and responsiveness to verbal and visual commands.

-4.2.1.2 Sufficient control training to ensure the canine will operate safely and effectively based on mission requirements.
-Control training should include on- and/or off-lead control and responsiveness to verbal and visual commands.

-4.2.1.3 Not engaging in any of the following:

-- a) defecating or urinating within 6 ft ($\sim 2 \text{ m}$) of the training aid; - b) consume a training aid; and - c) aggression towards humans and/or canines.
+The body may be found in various states of decomposition (early, moderate,

+371 advanced) which may include:

+- a) fresh tissue (there is no visible putrefaction); - b) putrefaction (focal green skin discoloration, skin slippage, marbling, bloating, diffuse green skin discoloration, foul odor, purged fluid from orifices and other cavities, softening/liquefaction of internal organs); - 376 c) mummification (affects the face and distal extremities first; body parts/ tissues are desiccated/ 377 dried out; skin takes on a brown-black parchment-like and leathery quality and the internal 378 organs may appear black/brown and putty-like); - d) adipocere formation (body takes on a firm, grayish white to brown wax-like quality); - skeletonization (occurs at the advanced state of decomposition when most or all soft tissue is absent). - 382 NOTE Human sweat, saliva, vomit, urine, feces, and semen are not considered human decomposition 383 fluid as they are produced outside of the decay process. - 4.1.4 The handler shall understand the range of human decomposition training aids to include: - a) fresh (no visible putrefaction)/early putrefaction: - 386 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity), - 387 2) blood, - 388 3) tissue; - 389 b) advanced putrefaction: - 390 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity), - 391 2) blood, - 392 3) tissue, - 393 4) adipocere, - 394 5) putrefactive fluid; - NOTE Human sweat, saliva, vomit, urine, feces, semen, finger/toe nail trimmings, and hair trimmings are not considered human decomposition fluid as they are produced outside of the decay process. - 397 c) mummified remains: - 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

+- 399 2) tissue;

+- 400 d) burned remains^[41]:

+- 401 1) tissue and bone (e.g., extremity cross section, full body, full/partial extremity),

+- 402 2) tissue;

+- 403 e) bone:

+- 404 1) wet untreated,

+- 405 2) dry untreated,

+- 406 3) burned,

+- 407 f) teeth:

+- 408 1) untreated post removal,

+- 409 2) burned.

+- 410 4.1.5 The handler shall understand how the training aids are used, to include:

+- a) varying quantities or thresholds of training aid(s) as produced from a range of large whole body

+to small amounts;

+- 413 b) varying containment systems; and

+- 414 c) varying lengths of placement time.

+415 4.1.6 The handler shall understand the application of search techniques to maximize search 416 efficiency and the canine's opportunity to encounter target odor(s).

+417 4.2 Initial Training of the Canine

+418 4.2.1 Canine training shall be conducted by a competent canine trainer from an organization that 419 utilizes a structured curriculum with specific training and learning objectives.
+The initial training 420 shall include, but not be limited to 4.2.1.1 through 4.2.1.8.

+421 4.2.1.1 Sufficient obedience training to ensure the canine will operate safely and effectively based 422 on mission requirements.
+Obedience training should include on- and/or off-lead control and 423 responsiveness to verbal and visual commands.

+424 4.2.1.2 Sufficient control training to ensure the canine will operate safely and effectively based on 425 mission requirements.
+Control training should include on- and/or off-lead control and 426 responsiveness to verbal and visual commands.

+- 427 4.2.1.3 Not engaging in any of the following: - 428 a) defecating or urinating within 6 ft (\sim 2 m) of the training aid;